AdobeDocs/campaign-classic.nl-NL/help/delivery/using/defining-the-email-content.md

 * **[!UICONTROL Use recipient preferences]** (standaardmodus)

-   De berichtindeling wordt gedefinieerd op basis van de gegevens die zijn opgeslagen in het ontvangende profiel en wordt standaard opgeslagen in het **[!UICONTROL email format]** veld (@emailFormat).
-Als een ontvanger berichten in een bepaald formaat wenst te ontvangen, is dit het verzonden formaat.
+   The message format is defined according to the data stored in the recipient profile and stored by default in the **[!UICONTROL email format]** field (@emailFormat).
+Als een ontvanger berichten in een bepaalde indeling wenst te ontvangen, wordt deze indeling gebruikt.
 Als het veld niet is ingevuld, wordt een meerdelig alternatief bericht verzonden (zie hieronder).

 * **[!UICONTROL Let recipient mail client choose the most appropriate format]**